Special Interest Group in Particulate Matter Filtration Flows in Automotive and Marine Applications

 The fourth meeting was dedicated to particulate matter (and other) emissions in marine applications, and featured speakers from regulation bodies (IMO), industry and academia.

 Meeting programme, list of participants and the presentations.
 (Please use password SIG-PM-Filtration to browse as a guest or self-enrol)

 Location: Johnson Matthey Technology Centre (Reading), 15 March 2018

 The third meeting was hosted by Johnson Matthey and covered a wide range of topics from flow modelling to particle characterisation.
 Two international speakers were present from Turin and Bologna.
 Meeting programme, list of participants and the presentations (please use password SIG-PM-Filtration to browse as a guest or self-enrol).

 The second meeting took place at Loughborough University.
 It was mostly dedicated to experimental methods and measurement techniques used for studying particulate matter flows.
 The speakers included:

 - Duncan Kay (Department for Transport)

 - Tim Watling (JM)

 - Svetlana Aleksandrova (Coventry University)

-Extra information about the group, group meetings, related events and resources can be found here.
+Extra information about the group, group meetings, related events and resources.
 You can browse it as a Guest or self-enrol using password SIG-PM-Filtration